bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

+Event's ware ways we(users) interact, it happens via clicks, scrolls etc then the dom creates/propagates evnt object.

 3. What is an event listener?

+addEventListener() adds a function or object that uses EventListener to act on the specific type called for.

 4. Why would we convert a NodeList into an Array?

+nodelist is array like but not an array, we get more methods and functionality by using arrays.

 5. What is a component?

+components allow us to create reusable custom elements, bootstrap has some good examples.

 ### Git Set up